 Have a Safe Place To Take Your Pets

 It may be difficult to find shelter for your animals in the midst of a disaster, so plan ahead.
 Do not wait until disaster strikes to do your research.
-Many communities are developing pet friendly shelter plans, check to see if your local emergency shelter plan include pets.
+Many communities are developing pet-friendly shelter plans, check to see if your local emergency shelter plan includes pets.
 All emergency shelters in Bay County, Florida are pet friendly.

 Contact hotels and motels outside your immediate area to check policies on accepting pets and restrictions on number, size, and species.
 Ask if “no pet” policies could be waived in an emergency.
-Keep a list of “pet friendly” places, including phone numbers, with other disaster information and supplies.
+Keep a list of “pet-friendly” places, including phone numbers, with other disaster information and supplies.
 If you have notice of an impending disaster, call ahead for reservations.
-Go to Pet’s Welcome (http://www.petswelcome.com/) to search online for pet friendly hotels and motels.
-Pet friendly policies change almost daily so no list is provided at this time.
-Keep a stack of out-of-town telephone books for those cities you might want to visit or live in if you do evacuate.
+Go to Pet’s Welcome to search online for pet-friendly hotels and motels.

 Ask friends, relatives, or others outside the affected area whether they could shelter your animals.
 If you have more than one pet, they may be more comfortable if kept together, but be prepared to house them separately.